 What we learned from this ruling and others is that an employee must be mindful of his/her own employer provided benefits to ensure continued access to some of those benefits should he/she be terminated for any reason.
 If you have a group life insurance policy and find yourself no longer working for that employer who provides such coverage, review your plan or policy language in detail to determine if you have the right to convert the policy.
 You need to figure out the steps to be taken to convert this policy to individual coverage and file all necessary forms and applications in a timely manner.
 Life insurance coverage is relatively inexpensive under these circumstances.
 Do not miss out.

-We are available for free consultations (in most situations) to answer ERISA disability and life insurance claims and denials.
+We are available for free review of Denied Claims (in most situations) to answer ERISA disability and life insurance claims and denials.
 Click here to enter our contact page.